Air Conditioner Repair Checklist

 4 Tips on Cleaning Your Cooling Equipment

 Weeds, plants and shrubbery can obstruct your condensing equipment.
 This may reduce its airflow, lower its energy efficiency and impact your comfort.
 Here’s a way you can get your equipment running well again.

 - Shut off electricity completely at the breaker or outside lever.

 - Clear plant waste around the unit.
 Once you’ve gotten rid of all the clutter within a two-foot area, you can use a soft brush or vacuum to slowly remove dust from the unit’s fins.
-Deformed fins can also impact performance, so you can attempt to adjust them with a small knife.
+Deformed fins can also impact performance.

 - Use a hose nozzle to gingerly clean the fins from inside the unit.
 Be careful to avoid getting liquid on the fan motor.